leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 - Data integrity:
     - Data integrity, also transactional integrity, refers to the accuracy and consistency of data stored in a database.
     - It is achieved by implementing a set of rules when a database is first designed and through ongoing error checking and validation routines as data is collected.
-- Scale: transactional integrity at scale
+- Scale: transactional integrity at scale.
+    - Three different types of data management systems, databases, data warehouses and data lakes.
+Each delivers value to businesses in different ways, enabling them to leverage data at **scale**.

 The **Cloud SQL** is a fully managed relational database management service (RDBMS).
-It offers security, availability, and durability, and **storage scales up automatically** *when enabled*.
+- It offers security, availability, and durability, and **storage scales up automatically** *when enabled*.
+- It is compatible with common database management systems and methodologies.

 Cloud SQL is recommended for  databases that serve websites, for operational applications for e-commerce, and to feed into report and chart creation that informs BI.

 The **Cloud Spanner** is another fully managed database service, and it's designed for global scale.
-With this service, data is automatically copied across regions.
+- With this service, data is automatically copied across regions.
 This replication means that if one region goes offline, the data can still be retrieved from another region.
+- It provides strong consistency, massive scalability, and enterprise-grade security.
+- It is ideal for mission-critical **online transaction** processing because it's all managed
+- It dramatically reduces the operational overhead needed to keep the database online and serving traffic.

 With Google Cloud databases, businesses can build and deploy faster, deliver applications, and maintain portability and control their data.
+Cloud Storage and Cloud Spanner are databases that enable customers to manage high volume of transactional data.

 #### *What is Data warehouse?*
 Data warehouse is a system used for reporting and data analysis, Also: